CypherpunkFinance/Plan/cypherpunk_finance_overview.md

 *   Centralizing network RPC configurations in CypherpunkOS while allowing apps to dynamically switch between them offers the best balance of user convenience (configure once) and app usability (switch easily in-app).
 Requires robust data passing from OS to App.
 *   Environment variables ... (e.g., `APP_ETHEREUM_L1_RPC_URL` from CypherpunkOS, `APP_L2_BASE_RPC_URL` from L2 plugin).
 Clarify that `APP_ETHEREUM_L1_RPC_URL` is the *effective* L1 RPC from CypherpunkOS.
 *   Pinning Docker images ... for both Cypherpunk Apps and the Ethereum clients managed by Nodeset (or other L1 apps) /L2 Plugins.
-*   Managing L2s as distinct plugins adds modularity but requires robust inter-plugin communication (or CypherpunkOS mediation) for RPC endpoints and app configuration.
+*   Managing L2s as distinct plugins (now `plugin_type: node`, `category: l2_node`) adds modularity but requires robust inter-plugin communication (or CypherpunkOS mediation) for RPC endpoints and app configuration.
 *   Local subgraph hosting per-app-per-L2 is likely too resource-intensive for most users; a strategy involving public L2 subgraphs by default for UI data is more pragmatic, while transactions use the local L2 node.
 *   (Add new) Integrating privacy tools like Tornado Cash requires extreme care in frontend security, note management, and user education due to inherent risks and regulatory attention.
 *   (Add new) A self-hosted wallet is a powerful feature for sovereignty but demands a very high standard of security in its design and implementation.